C5292065/AUDIT_LOG_TEST_DEMO/README.md

 # AUDIT_LOG_TEST_DEMO
-- this is node to node and node to xsjs integratino via yaml and environment varibales
+- this is node to node via yaml and environment varibales. node to xsjs vis CUPS and .xshttpdest